XRAG: eXamining the Core -- Benchmarking Foundational Components in Advanced Retrieval-Augmented Generation: Experimental Results

-Moreover, when comparing various large models, it was observed that the DeepSeek R1-7B inference model (in its 7B distilled version) exhibited the least favorable performance.
-To ensure fairness, we did not select the 671B parameter version of the DeepSeek model, indicating prominent potential for improvement within the RAG framework for the distilled version.
-The most consistent performance was observed with the Llama3.1-8B model, which achieved optimal Q\&A results when combined with either JINA-Large or BGE-Large retrieval outputs.
-Nonetheless, its perplexity (PPL) value was the highest, with a PPL of 181.71 on the HQA dataset, for instance.
+\textbf{ii.
+Choosing the right type of LLM for a RAG task could be superior to merely increasing the model's parameters.} When comparing with various LLMs, it was observed that the DeepSeek R1-7B and the Deepseek R1-70B inference model exhibited the poor performance.
+The high hallucination rate of the DeepSeek model series~\cite{10.1145/3732796} is fundamentally at odds with the stringent accuracy demands of RAG scenarios.
+At Wikipedia datasets, the most consistent performance was observed with the Llama3.1-8B model, which achieved optimal Q\&A results when combined with either JINA-Large or BGE-Large retrieval outputs.
+Nonetheless, the perplexity (PPL) value of DeepSeek R1-7B and Deepseek R1-70B was the lowest.
 It is important to note that PPL and Q\&A metrics assess different facets of the model: PPL emphasizes text fluency and generality, whereas ChrF and METEOR focus on the precise alignment between generated text and expected answers.
-While Llama3.1-8B may excel in producing content closely aligned with expected answers in specific tasks, it may not manage semantic coherence and text fluency as effectively as other models in broader generation tasks.
+While the DeepSeek series of models may not be closely aligned with expected answers in specific tasks, yet their strengths lie in superior semantic coherence and text fluency.